jemberton/snippets/README.md

 # snippets
-A set of automation tools for Obsidian snipp[et switching.
+A set of automation tools for Obsidian snippet switching.